-The amended loan agreement contains a number of restrictive covenants that impose significant operating and financial restrictions on us.
+The Amended Term Loan Agreement contains a number of restrictive covenants that impose significant operating and financial restrictions on us.
 These covenants restrict our ability to engage in certain actions, including potentially limiting our ability to sell assets, make future borrowings or incur other additional indebtedness.
-Our ability to meet our quarter-end net debt to EBITDAX ratio and ourdebt service coverage ratio can be affected by events beyond our control, including changes in commodity prices.
+Our ability to meet our quarter-end net debt to EBITDAX ratio and our debt service coverage ratio can be affected by events beyond our control, including changes in commodity prices.

-Under the amended loan agreement, quarter-end net debt to EBITDAX (as defined in the loan agreement) must be no more than 3.0 to 1.0.
-Additionally, our debt service coverage ratio must be greater than 1.2 to 1.0 at each quarter-end.
+Under the Amended Term Loan Agreement, quarter-end net debt to EBITDAX (as defined in the loan agreement) must be no more than 3.0 to 1.0.
+Additionally, our debt service coverage ratio must be greater than 1.2 to 1.0 at semi-annual review period.
 Forecasting our compliance with these and other financial covenants in future periods is inherently uncertain.
 Factors that could impact our quarter-end financial covenants in future periods include future realized prices for sales of oil and natural gas, estimated future production, returns generated by our capital program, and future interest costs, among others.
-We are in compliance with all financial covenants as of June 30, 2017, and we expect to be in compliance with these covenants through maturity.
+We are in compliance with all financial covenants as of September 30, 2017, and we expect to be in compliance with these covenants through maturity.
 However, there can be no assurance that we will be able to comply with these financial covenants in future periods.
-In addition, if we receive any waivers or amendments to our amended loan agreement, the lender may impose additional operating and financial restrictions on us.
+In addition, if we receive any waivers or amendments to our Amended Term Loan Agreement, the lender may impose additional operating and financial restrictions on us.

-A breach of the covenants under our amended loan agreement could result in an event of default under the agreement.
+A breach of the covenants under our Amended Term Loan Agreement could result in an event of default under the agreement.
 Such a default may allow the lender to accelerate payment of the indebtedness under the agreement and may result in the acceleration of any other indebtedness to which a cross-acceleration or cross-default provision applies.
 Furthermore, if we were unable to repay the amounts due and payable under the loan agreement, the lender could proceed against the collateral that we granted to it to secure that indebtedness.